jazlab/SE_NL_MJ_2020/README.md

 # Noisy-Mutual-Inhibition
-This is the code to implement the Circuit Model in "A neural circuit model for human sensorimotor timing" https://www.biorxiv.org/content/10.1101/712141v1.abstract
+This is the code to implement circuit as published by Seth W. Egger, Nhat M. Le, and Mehrdad Jazayeri.
+"A neural circuit model for human sensorimotor timing." *Nature Communications* (2020).

 - The MPM is implemented in MPM_simulations.ipynb; supplemental analysis of saved output can be ran in MATLAB using productionModule.
 - The SAM, 1-2-Go and 1-2-3-Go simulations are implemented in SAM_simulations.ipynb